volcengine/VolcengineWTN/SDK/doc/en/Build_webrtc.md

 find . -name "*.h" | xargs -I {} cp --parents {} ./headers
 ```

-## Compile WebRTC SDK for iOS
+## Compile WebRTC static library for iOS

-You need to compile WebRTC SDK for WTN SDK for iOS on macOS system.
+You need to compile WebRTC static library for WTN SDK for iOS on macOS system.

 ```
 // Get the source code of the WebRTC project